Discover the signs your comfort zone is really your unhealthy twilight zone. Most importantly learn how to get out.

 Thrill-seekers are always trying new things.
 If skydiving becomes boring, they move up to wing-surfer flying.
 When that isn’t enough they find something higher and more dangerous.
 They may set world records but the victory is hollow.
 Furthermore, these Achievements do not lead to fulfillment.
 Does this sound familiar?

 This comfort zone doesn’t seem like one because thrill-seeking or being sacred isn’t comfortable.
-This is another one where the comfort zone isn’t really that comfortable but it is addicting.
+This is another one where you aren’t really comfortable but it is very addicting.
 Once you start down the road of excitement, you’ll always be looking for the next thing.
+Unfulfilled pleasure-seeking is one of the major drivers of commercialism.

 The Antidote for unfilled pleasure-seeking